Public Service Announcement: Shallow-water diving can lead to devastating injuries; When diving, make sure the water is deep!

 Make sure the water is at least 10-12 feet deep

-CINCINNATI- Diving into shallow water can result in devastating and irreversible injuries to the spinal cord, warns Robert Bohinski, MD, PhD, a Mayfield Clinic neurosurgeon and Assistant Professor of Neurosurgery at the University of Cincinnati College of Medicine.
+CINCINNATI- Diving into shallow water can result in devastating and irreversible injuries to the spinal cord, warns Robert Bohinski, MD, PhD, a neurosurgeon with Mayfield Brain & Spine.

 Spinal cord injury occurs when the spinal cord, a bundle of nerves that runs down the back from the base of the brain to the waist, is damaged or severed by trauma.
 This can occur during a dive into shallow water if the diver's head strikes the bottom, causing the vertebrae that encircle the spinal cord to collapse.
 If the spinal cord is damaged and is unable to transmit nerve impulses to and from the brain, paralysis occurs.

 "When the entire weight of one's body is hits the bottom of a pool or rock, the force transmitted to the cervical spine is incredible"

 "When the entire weight of one's body is hits the bottom of a pool or rock, the force transmitted to the cervical spine is incredible," Dr. Bohinski explains.
 "The physics of what happens is unforgiving, as a diver can enter the water at 15 feet per second.
 Consider that most of these accidents occur in water that is less than 3 feet deep, and you see why the result is often severe damage to the spinal cord and -- all too often -- complete paralysis."

 "These accidents, which are completely preventable, leave an individual dependent on machines for the rest of his or her life."
 As many as one of every 10 injuries to the cervical spinal cord is caused by a diving accident.
 The victims are predominantly male.